mguadarrama/BlogSystem/README.md

 dotnet run
 ```

-The API will be available at `https://localhost:5001` and `http://localhost:5000`.
+The API will be available at `http://localhost:5000/swagger/index.html`

 ## Testing Instructions